Kings of Leon Fan Guide

 Frequently Asked Questions

 What songs will Kings of Leon play?
-Expect a powerful mix of their biggest hits like "Sex on Fire," "Use Somebody," "King of the Rodeo," "Molly's Chambers," and "Waste a Moment."
-They will also likely draw from their recent albums and sprinkle in fan favourites and deeper cuts from their extensive discography.
-While setlists can have variations, the core of their most iconic songs is usually a staple.
+Expect a setlist that heavily features their most popular hits like "Sex on Fire," "Use Somebody," "Knocked Up," "Pyro," and "Waste a Moment."
+They also sprinkle in fan favourites and deeper cuts from their extensive catalogue, sometimes including covers or surprises.
+The setlist can have slight variations each night.

 Photography and video policies?
-Small, non-professional cameras and mobile phones are usually permitted for personal use.
-However, professional cameras with detachable lenses, video cameras, and GoPros are typically prohibited.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use, but professional cameras with detachable lenses and video recording devices are usually prohibited.
 Flash photography is often discouraged or forbidden.
-Policies can vary, so check the venue's specific guidelines closer to the date.
+Policies can vary per venue and artist, so check official guidelines closer to the date.

 Parking situation near Zitadelle Spandau?
-Parking directly at Zitadelle Spandau is extremely limited and not recommended for concert-goers.
-There may be some on-street parking in the surrounding residential areas, but it is scarce and often subject to time limits or resident permits.
-Relying on public transport is the most practical approach.
+Parking directly at the Zitadelle Spandau is extremely limited and not guaranteed for major events.
+Relying on public transport is strongly advised.
+Some limited street parking may be available in the surrounding residential areas, but it can be competitive and often requires payment.

 Top Tips for Kings of Leon at Zitadelle Spandau